Home / Blog / Nuxt Rendering Modes and Hybrid Rendering

 Daniel Kelly

 Nuxt 3 gives you plenty of options when it comes to rendering your app.
-There’s static rendering, server side rendering, client side rendering, universal rendering, and incremental generation with swr caching.
+Nuxt rendering modes includes static rendering, server side rendering, client side rendering, universal rendering, and incremental generation with swr caching.
+Sometimes all the options can be overwhelming.
+In this article, I'll briefly break down each one and then show you a super cool trick to implement multiple rendering modes in a single app!

 If your only here for the hybrid rendering, you can jump to the Hybrid Rendering section at the end of this article.